a-b-street/abstreet/docs/dev.md

     restores an exact simulation state.
 Savestates are found in debug mode (**Control+D**) -- they're probably confusing for the normal player experience, so they're hidden for now.
+  - `cargo run -- --tutorial=12` starts somewhere in the tutorial
 - If you're testing anything related to prebaked results (used for comparisons against a baseline in challenge mode), make sure to set `--rng_seed=42`.
 The `--dev` flag does by default.